 I found these beautiful historic ship replicas to add to the general mercantile here at White Oak Attic.
 I think they are a perfect fit to our objective of home decor aimed at telling a family story because our genealogy trail often leads to a moment in history that...read more

 I just finished a little DIY project.
 I found a way to easily use a genealogy fact as part of my home decor.
 This helps get these little details out in the open, where they remain top of mind to inspire more research and a fun way to share the information with...read more

 I've been on a mission for the past couple of years to de-clutter but also hang onto my keepsakes.
 That sounds impossible, doesn't it?
 Turns out, it isn't.
-I read an interesting article suggesting the new generation isn't interested in holding onto the household...read more
+I read an interesting article suggesting the new generation isn't interested in holding onto...read more

 DAR Membership through my ancestor Benjamin Clement I finally got around to pursuing membership in the Daughters of the American Revolution over the course of the past couple of years.
 I am not really sure why I put it off for so long since it turned out I had most...read more